-Japanese beer occupies a special space in our consciousness: one that is reserved for the assumption of quality.
-That may sound a little like a backhanded compliment but when Japan does something they do it right, and while the major league players like Asahi and Sapporo may entertain the proles with their crisp, dry taste and clean, fresh finishes, sometimes you just want more.
+When Japan does something, it does it right, and beer is no exception.
+While the major league players such as Asahi and Sapporo may be good for casual drinkers with their crisp, dry taste and clean, fresh finishes, sometimes you just want more.

 The house beer at Nohonshu is Tanuki, brewed locally to keep a lid on quality; it’s a good place to start, but if you want a drink fresher than a Jun Takahashi sweatshirt you’ll be after some of the imported Japanese beers that don’t get much play outside of Tokyo.